About

 the saganaut project

-Some ideas begin quietly — in childhood curiosity, in the moment a story brings an object to life.
+Some ideas begin quietly — in early encounters with art, in the moment a story makes an object feel alive.

-The goal is to build a robust, research-based platform for museum websites — one that connects scientific accuracy with storytelling and play.
-Each story adapts to the child’s name, age and reading level, making culture feel personal and alive.
-Alongside the AI-generated narratives, original stories written by children’s authors will also take shape within the platform, offering new voices and perspectives side by side.
+The aim is to create a research-based storytelling platform for museum websites — a tool that connects factual accuracy with imagination, and play with knowledge.
+Each story adapts to the child’s name, age and reading level, allowing families to explore culture together in a way that feels relevant and alive.
+In addition to the AI-generated narratives, the platform will over time also include fixed stories written by professional children’s authors, creating a balanced interplay between human creativity and adaptive technology.

-Through this cross-disciplinary work, Saganauts aims to test how storytelling impacts children’s learning, language development and emotional engagement — first across Danish museums, and later throughout Europe.
+Through this cross-disciplinary work, Saganauts will examine how personalised digital storytelling influences learning, early language development and emotional engagement — first across Danish museums, and later in a wider European context.